Germany: Justice minister vows to ban 'disgusting' practice of upskirting | DW | 12.09.2019

 Lambrecht told Germany's lower house of parliament, the Bundestag, that her ministry would begin drafting a law.

-The German states of Rhineland-Palatinate, Baden-Württemberg, Bavaria and North Rhine-Westphalia have already announced their plans to introduce similar laws that would go before the upper house, the Bundesrat, this month.
+The German states of Rhineland-Palatinate, Baden-Württemberg, Bavaria and North Rhine-Westphalia have already announced their plans to introduce similar laws that will go before the upper house, the Bundesrat, this month.

 Petition sparks wider discussion